LLM Routing Strategies in 2026: Reduce Token Costs Without Losing Quality

 6. Lack of Observability in Token Economics

-This opacity results in reactive cost management rather than proactive architectural optimization.
+This lack of visibility results in reactive cost control rather than proactive optimization through model routing strategies.

-If you cannot segment token usage by task complexity, routing opportunities remain invisible.
+Critical Insight: If token usage is not segmented by task complexity, model routing opportunities remain hidden—leading to unnecessary cost escalation.

 7. Cost Scaling With Volume Instead of Complexity